where in Languedoc and Roussillon :

-region as a whole, or the region excluding the department of
+: the area as a whole, or the area excluding the department of

 French part of historic Catalonia, essentially corresponding to the